Asmod4n/mruby-simplemsgpack/README.md

 MessagePack.unpack(Object.to_msgpack) # => Object
 ```

-For nil, true, false, Fixnum, Float, String, Array and Hash a registered
+For nil, true, false, Integer, Float, String, Array and Hash a registered
 ext type is ignored.
 They are always packed according to the [MessagePack
 specification](https://github.com/msgpack/msgpack/blob/master/spec.md).

 Proc, blocks or lambas
 -----------------------

 If you want to pack and unpack mruby blocks take a look at the [mruby-proc-irep-ext](https://github.com/Asmod4n/mruby-proc-irep-ext) gem, it can be registered like the other extension types

 Overriding `to_msgpack`
 ---------------------

 It's not supported to override `to_msgpack`, `MessagePack.pack` ignores it, same when that object is included in a Hash or Array.
-This gem treats objects like ruby does, if you want to change the way your custom Class gets handled you can add `to_hash`, `to_ary`, `to_int` or `to_str` methods so it will be packed like a Hash, Array, Fixnum or String (in that order) then.
+This gem treats objects like ruby does, if you want to change the way your custom Class gets handled you can add `to_hash`, `to_ary`, `to_int` or `to_str` methods so it will be packed like a Hash, Array, Integer or String (in that order) then.

 Acknowledgements
 ----------------

-This is using code from https://github.com/msgpack/msgpack-c
+This is using code from <https://github.com/msgpack/msgpack-c>

 Copyright (C) 2008-2015 FURUHASHI Sadayuki